mharen/mharen.github.io/blog/2009/2009-08-two-cents-on-healthcare-part-ii.md

 <strong>Proposed financial impact: </strong>we cover Joe and everyone else with universal health care (not necessarily free, but mandated, just like car insurance in Ohio and elsewhere).
 He gets sick and the system pays, just like before.
 Only now, we’re accounting for it properly and Joe’s finances are not left in ruins.
 The cost to you and me is the same either way.
 </blockquote>

-It’s great that we’re a compassionate nation that hesitates to let the sick perish, but perhaps I’m too generous when I assume that the uninsured are so well received. <a href="http://www.independent.co.uk/opinion/commentators/johann-hari/johann-hari-republicans-religion-and-the-triumph-of-unreason-1773994.html">Some stats</a> suggest that many die in need of medical care that’s out of reach (via <a href="http://powazek.com/posts/2030">Powazek</a>, via <a href="http://blurbomat.com/archives/2009/08/21/perceptions-deceptions-and-healthcare/">Blurbomat</a>):
+It’s great that we’re a compassionate nation that hesitates to let the sick perish, but perhaps I’m too generous when I assume that the uninsured are so well received.
+[Some stats](http://www.independent.co.uk/opinion/commentators/johann-hari/johann-hari-republicans-religion-and-the-triumph-of-unreason-1773994.html) suggest that many die in need of medical care that’s out of reach (via [Powazek](http://powazek.com/posts/2030), via [Blurbomat](http://blurbomat.com/archives/2009/08/21/perceptions-deceptions-and-healthcare/)):
 <blockquote>

 Here's what's actually happening.
 The US is the only major industrialised country that does not provide regular healthcare to all its citizens.
 Instead, they are required to provide for themselves – and 50 million people can't afford the insurance. <strong>As a result, 18,000 US citizens die every year needlessly, because they can't access the care they require.</strong> That's equivalent to six 9/11s, every year, year on year.